-When correctly installed and maintained, all Unilock products and natural stone will provide a durable and pleasing surface for years to come.
+When correctly installed and maintained, all Techo Bloc and Unilock products and natural stone will provide a durable and pleasing surface for years to come.
 However, like many things around the home, periodic maintenance is needed to maintain the beauty and integrity of your installation.

 A general cleaning performed each spring using a coarse-bristle “stable” broom and Unilock’s General Purpose Paver Cleaner or a solution of dish soap and water to the surface, followed by the application of a granular weed preventative in the joints, can make all the difference.
 The joints between paving and natural stone are undoubtedly the most vulnerable areas of any stone installation.
 Depending on the climate and amount of use, even the most expertly installed patio may require attention to joints at some time in its life.
 While dirt and algae stains are merely aesthetically unpleasing, some weeds, if left unaddressed, can push pavers apart from each other.
 Polymeric Jointing Sand used in wider joints and raised surfaces will also help to reduce weed growth between joints.

 When using a garden hose to clean a paved area, you should direct water at the surface at an angle not greater than 30 degrees and across the diagonal (i.e., not parallel to the joints as the intensity of the water stream may be too harsh and may dislodge the jointing sand).
 A power washer may be used but you must exercise caution to avoid damaging the surface of the pavers or stone.
 Nozzle style, distance from the surface and pressure (psi) are all factors which can affect the outcome.
 Before using any cleaning solution on an entire area, always test a small inconspicuous area to be sure that the results are what you expect and that there is not a reaction.